-The Genetic Basis of Schizophrenia, Mood, and Other Brain Disorders Program in the NIMH's Genetics Research Branch (GRB) supports interdisciplinary research on the localization and identification of genes that influence susceptibility to serious brain disorders.
-Technical assistance in developing a grant application to analyze data from the Human Genetics Initiative may be obtained by contacting Dr. Thomas Lehner, the chief of this Program.
-The Developmental Neurobiology Program in the Molecular, Cellular, and Genomic Neuroscience Research Branch (MCGNRB) supports research utilizing induced pluripotent stem cells (iPSCs) and related patient-derived reprogrammed cells.
+Technical assistance in developing a grant application to analyze data from the Human Genetics Initiative may be obtained by contacting the Genomics Resources Program Office.
+The Developmental Neurobiology Program in the Molecular, Cellular, and Genomic Neuroscience Research Branch MCGNRB) supports research utilizing induced pluripotent stem cells (iPSCs) and related patient-derived reprogrammed cells.
 Technical assistance in developing a grant application to derive or study these cells may be obtained by contacting Dr. David Panchision, the chief of this Program.

 Instructions for Access to RGR Data and Biospecimens

 Requests for access to data and/or biospecimens from the NIMH RGR should be made through the online portal.

 - Requests must be submitted through the online portal under the Principal Investigator's log in who is requesting access to the distribution (the PI signing the Distribution Agreement). *Please note that the Principal Investigator status does not apply to students or post-docs.
 Post-docs and students may access the data; however such requests must be submitted through their Principal Investigator(s).*

 - The PI will need to have an Nimhgenetics account to log in to the online portal.
 If the PI does not have an account, please create one from Create Account.
 Accounts must be created using an email account associated with the requesting institution.
 Open accounts, such as Yahoo or Gmail, cannot be used.